cncf/glossary/content/en/runtime.md

 Over time different container runtime products evolved, leading to the OCI Specification, which became the standard for container runtimes.

-This allows end users to use a specific container runtime that suits their needs best,
+Introducing this standard allows end users to combine any OCI-compliant runtime with any OCI-compliant container orchestrator (like Kubernetes).

 ## Related terms